 Chapter 10: India, Neo-liberalism and Union Responses – Unfinished Business and Protracted Struggles

-Ernesto Noronha and David Beale INTRODUCTION India is a very large, expanding economy with a population of over 1000 million, a labour force of approximately 43 per cent and with 30 per cent living in urban locations (Labour File 2008; National Sample Survey 2007; World Bank 2010a).
+10 India, neo-liberalism and union responses – unfinished business and protracted struggles Ernesto Noronha and David Beale INTRODUCTION India is a very large, expanding economy with a population of over 1000 million, a labour force of approximately 43 per cent and with 30 per cent living in urban locations (Labour File 2008; National Sample Survey 2007; World Bank 2010a).
 India covers an area roughly similar to the size of Europe, with 28 states and seven union territories, and it is a very diverse country economically, politically and culturally, alongside extremes of poverty and wealth.
 Government is based on parliamentary democracy, though experiences considerable regional tensions and conflicts between its state-level governments and central government (Sinha 2005).
 Information technology, telecommunications and business process outsourcing are rapidly growing employment sectors and of increasing significance globally (World Bank 2010a).
 While the impact on India of neo-liberalism gathered pace in the 1990s, the country’s industrial relations trajectory has been influenced considerably by British colonialism, the independence struggle and the country’s postindependence political economy (Bhattacherjee and Ackers 2010: 107–112).
 Prior to 1947, the independence movement was dominated politically by the Indian National Congress (commonly referred to simply as Congress), while unions organised to fight for independence and workers’ rights primarily through the communist-led All India Trade Union Congress (AITUC) (Candland 2007: 22–23).
 Following independence, Congress quickly set up its own national union federation – the Indian National Trade Union Congress (INTUC) – as a labour adjunct of the party (Bhattacherjee and Ackers 2010: 107).
-In the following years, a proliferation of opposition parties gradually emerged of the...
+In the...

 You are not authenticated to view the full text of this chapter or article.